Introduction to Macroeconomics

 Economic Models

 Although economics is considered a science, it is not a science where one can conduct experiments to test hypotheses.
 Because macroeconomics deals with the economy overall, the individual variables of that economy cannot be set to a given value since they are the result of the actions of many people and of many factors affecting the economy.
 Instead, economists use mathematical models and logical reasoning to determine what variables are important for the state of the economy and how those variables relate to each other.
-The success of an economic model depends on how well it can predict the economy in the future: better predictions indicate a more accurate economic model.
+The success of an economic model depends on how well it can predict the economy: better predictions indicate a more accurate economic model.

 Because the economy depends on the aggregate of its individual households and firms, statistics is the main branch of mathematics used to quantify these models.
 Statistics is also necessary to provide the information on which to base these models.
 Governments or their agencies provide most economic statistics, since these statistics are important barometers of the economy.